Oldest 100 News Articles

 Insubordination

-The police board of Camdem [sic] has concluded the trial of Lieutenants Lee and Foster and Policemen Ralph Bond, William Repley and George Anderson, and found them guilty of insubordination.
+Trenton Evening Times – April 6, 1893 The police board of Camdem [sic] has concluded the trial of Lieutenants Lee and Foster and Policemen Ralph Bond, William Repley and George Anderson, and found them guilty of insubordination.
 Their successors were, immediately elected.
-They are John A. Smith, Lieutenent First district; J. Harry: Neutze; Lieutenant Second district.
-On motion by Justice Paul Chief Davis was instructed to transfer Caleb Williams from the City Hall to the street.
+They are John A. Smith, Lieutenant First district; J. Harry: Neutze; Lieutenant Second…

 Read More…